BadIdeaFactory/biffud.com/src/pages/question/partnership/partnership.faq.md

 *Note: we recommend that anybody working on projects with no budget get some ownership for their time.*

 # Will you build my bad idea for me?
+No. Wait, will you pay us?
+If so then maybe!

-No. What we do is provide a community of support to help YOU expertly implement your bad idea.
+What we do is provide a community of support to help YOU expertly implement your bad idea.
 Don't despair though: folks around here are in it for the fun; you might be able to convince someone to lend a hand for the wrong cause.

 # I don't code or design, can I still participate?